The $p$-adic limits of class numbers in $\mathbb{Z}_p$-towers: Global fields

 \section{Global fields}

 A number field is a finite extension of $\Q$.
 A function field is a finite extension of the rational function field $\F_{p'}(x)$ of one variable over a finite field $\F_{p'}$, $p'$ being a prime number.
 A global field is a number field or a function field.
 For a global field $k$, let ${\rm C}(k)$ denote the ideal class group ${\rm Cl}(k)$ if $k$ is a number field, and the degree-zero divisor class group ${\rm Cl}^0(k)$ if $k$ is a function field.
 Note that ${\rm C}(k)$ is always a finite group.
 We regard ${\rm C}(k)$ as a multiplicative group.
 For any finite abelian group $G$ and a prime number $l$, let $G_{(l)}$ and $G_{\text{non-}p}$ denote the $l$-torsion subgroup and non-$p$ torsion subgroup of $G$ respectively.
 The size of a finite set $X$ is written as $|X|$.
 A $\Zp$-extension $k_{p^\infty}$ of a global field $k$ is a direct system $(k_{p^n})_n$ of $\Z/p^n\Z$-extensions or its union $\bigcup_n k_{p^n}$.
+The following theorem was initially proved by Kisilevsky {\cite[Corollary 2]{Kisilevsky1997PJM}}.
+We note that although Kisilevsky's proof is short and clear, we here give our original proof with a purpose.

 \begin{thm} Let $k_{p^\infty}$ be a $\Zp$-extension of a global field $k$.
-Then, the sizes of the class groups ${\rm C}(k_{p^n})$, those of the non-$p$-subgroups ${\rm C}(k_{p^n})_{\text{non-}p}$, and those of the $l$-torsion subgroups ${\rm C}(k_{p^n})_{(l)}$ for each prime number $l$ converge in $\Zp$. \end{thm}
+Then, the sizes of the class groups ${\rm C}(k_{p^n})$, those of the non-$p$-subgroups ${\rm C}(k_{p^n})_{{\rm non}\text{-}p}$, and those of the $l$-torsion subgroups ${\rm C}(k_{p^n})_{(l)}$ for each prime number $l$ converge in $\Zp$. \end{thm}